yosietserga/crypto-trader-assistant/README.md

 ## INCOMING

-We are working in a browser extension for chrome and firefox, and if I'll do it well, the node app for desktops xD
+We are working in the node app for desktops xD

 ## DONATIONS (Help me to improve this faster)